POLICIES, PROCEDURES, & GUIDELINES

-- An adult family member must remain on-site while classes are in session and work an assigned volunteer position during all three periods.
-While we strive to assign volunteer jobs per your request, we ask you remain flexible to helping where it best meets needs.
+- An adult family member/representative will remain on-site while classes are in session and work an assigned volunteer position during all three periods.

-- Students will enroll in and attend a class each period.
+- Students will attend a class each period.

 - Pay financial obligations on-time and/or request payment arrangements before the deadline.

 - Keep a current email address on file.
 Email is our primary method of communication.

 - Refer to the discipline and/or conflict resolution policy when issues arise.

 - Show courtesy, kindness, and respect to others, as well as the building and premises.